brenoangelo/brenoangelo/README.md

 <p>👨 Let me introduce myself...</p>
 <p>👨‍💻 I'm a Front-end developer at SenseData.
 I love games, fantasy books, content books, to program.
   I am a persistent person who only settles down when he does what has to be done.</p>
 <p>📚 I thirst for knowledge.
 I'm always learning something.
-Now i'm study TypeScript and ReactJS<p>
+Now i'm study TypeScript, ReactJS and NextJS<p>

 #### 💡 "Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit." - Napoleon Hill.